United States

 The Ojos Azules — Spanish for 'blue eyes' — is one of the rarest and most genetically unusual cat breeds in the world: the only breed that can carry deep blue eyes in cats of any coat color, including non-white cats, through a unique dominant gene mutation discovered in New Mexico in 1984.

 Blue eyes in cats are almost always linked to white or colorpoint genetics.
-The biochemistry is specific: the pigment pathways that produce coat color and the pathways that determine eye pigment are connected in a way that almost universally means a cat must have white fur, or colorpoint (Siamese-type) restriction of color, to carry the vivid blue eyes that make certain cats so striking.
+The biochemistry is specific: the pigment pathways that produce coat color and the pathways that determine eye pigment are connected in a way that almost universally means a cat must have white fur, or colorpoint (Siamese-type) restriction of color, to carry blue eyes.
 The Ojos Azules exists as the only documented exception to this rule.
 Through a unique genetic mutation discovered in a tortoiseshell cat in New Mexico in 1984, the Ojos Azules carries deep blue eyes in cats of any coat color — including dark tabby, tortoiseshell, and solid black individuals whose eye color has nothing chemically in common with the deafness-associated blue eyes of white cats or the temperature-restricted pigment of Siamese.
-The eyes are genuine, consistent, and extraordinary.
-The breed that carries them is one of the rarest in existence.
+The eyes are consistent and vivid regardless of coat color.
+The breed that carries them may number only in the dozens worldwide.

 1. History and Origins: Cornflower in New Mexico